tranceyos2419/merukari-sold-counetr/Note.md

   => not working properly due to our nmurl beacuse when we use proxy on nmurl then this make it invalid link.
 - Did you test this app with a large dataset like more than 300 data?
   => yes i have also test with 500
+- Is this using the proxy correctly?
+Because I don't see any successful requests on scrape.do dashboard

 ### Future work